Cellivar/3d-printing/notes/cetus2/extruder_v2.md

 * Stepper motor
     * Mounted to bracket with two M3-0.4x6 hex-head screws (2.5mm hex key)
 * Delrin?
 Tiertime custom extruder gear mechanism
-    * Mounted to bracket with two M2.5-0.4x10 hex-head (2mm hex)
+    * Mounted to bracket with two M2.5-0.4x10 hex-head screws (2mm hex)
     * Once screws are removed the delrin take significant force to slide off of the mount.
 You DO NOT need to remove the e-clip on the shaft to get the delrin off.
 * Small air gap
 * PEEK-material tube holder mount
+    * Mounted to heatsink with two M2.5-0.4x10 hex-head screws (2mm hex)
 * PTFE tube into hotend
 * Hotend tube with heatsink shroud, down to nozzle chamber
 * Copper nozzle gasket